Dodge Aspen: 1977

 The second model year for the Volaré/Aspen was mostly a carryover, but there were some significant changes.
 The standard 225 CID slant-six engine was supplemented by an optional "Super Six" version that employed a two-barrel carburetor; this setup had previously been available in Australian and Latin American markets roughly ten years prior.
-Along with improved performance, this option also helped with the poor driveability problems that plagued the 1976 models.
+Along with improved performance, this option also helped with the poor drivability problems that plagued the 1976 models.
 A new T-top removable roof panel option was available for the coupe.
 Both the Volaré and the Aspen coupe models also offered "performance" appearance packages that consisted of front and rear spoilers, wheel opening flares, and louvered rear windows; the Volaré Road Runner package called these additional options the "Fun Runner" options, while the Aspen R/T package called these additions the "Super Pak" option.

 The Plymouth Volaré was Canada's top-selling car this year.
 Total production was 327,739 (Volaré) and 266,012 (Aspen).